Verified Quadratic Virtual Substitution for Real Arithmetic: The Virtual Substitution Algorithm

-If we were to substitute $F_x^{-c/b}$, $F_x^{(-b+\sqrt{b^2-4ac})/(2a)}$, and $F_x^{(-b-\sqrt{b^2-4ac})/(2a)}$ directly, the resulting formula would no longer be in \FOLR.
-Instead, VS avoids directly dividing polynomials or taking square roots by rewriting them equivalently in \FOLR.
-This involves two procedures: for fractions and for square roots.
+Similarly as in \rref{ex:VS}, if we were to substitute $F_x^{-c/b}$, $F_x^{(-b+\sqrt{b^2-4ac})/(2a)}$, and $F_x^{(-b-\sqrt{b^2-4ac})/(2a)}$ directly (for polynomials $a$, $b$, and $c$ that do not involve $x$), the resulting formula would no longer be in \FOLR.
+Instead, VS avoids directly dividing polynomials or taking square roots with equivalent rewritings in \FOLR.
+This involves two procedures: one for fractions, and one for square roots.

-To virtually substitute a fraction $p/q$ of polynomials where $q \neq 0$ into the atom $\sum_{i=0}^n a_ix^i\sim0$, where $\sim\ \in \{=, <, \leq, \neq\}$, it suffices to normalize the denominator of the LHS, with the caveat that for $<$ and $\leq$ atoms, we must ensure that we are not flipping the direction of the inequality by normalizing by a negative value.
+To virtually substitute a fraction $p/q$ of polynomials where $q \neq 0$ into the atom $\sum_{i=0}^n a_ix^i\sim0$, where $\sim\ \in \{=, <, \leq, \neq\}$ and each $a_i$ is an arbitrary polynomial expression not involving $x$, it suffices to normalize the denominator of the LHS, with the caveat that we must not flip the direction of the inequality for $<$ and $\leq$ atoms by normalizing by a value that might be negative.
 When $n$ is even, $q^n\geq 0$ under any possible valuation, so normalizing by $q^n$ does not flip the inequality.
 Alternatively, if $n$ is odd, $q^{n+1}\geq 0$.
 We formalize this in our \isa{linear\isacharunderscore substitution} function (see \rref{app:linsubst}).